-Mr Ow is currently the President of Singapore-China Business Association, Vice-Chairman of Trade Association & Membership Affairs Committee of SCCCI, Council member of Singapore-Zhejiang Economic & Trade Council and Permanent honorary president of Singapore Metal & Machinery Association.
-He is also active in public service activities, serving as a member on the committees of several public organisations, such as Advisor of School Advisory Committee for Pei Tong Primary School, Patron of Bukit Gombak Constituency Citizen's Consultative Committee and Honorary Chairman of Singapore Wushu Dragon & Lion Dance Federation.
-He was awarded the title of Pingat Bakti Masyarakat (PBM) during the National Day Award Ceremony in 2007
+Mr Ow is currently the President of the Singapore-China Business Association, Vice-Chairman of Trade Association & Membership Affairs Committee of SCCCI, Council member of Singapore-Zhejiang Economic & Trade Council and Permanent honorary president of Singapore Metal & Machinery Association.
+He is also active in public service activities, serving as a member on the committees of several public organisations, such as Patron of Bukit Gombak Constituency Citizen's Consultative Committee and Honorary Chairman of Singapore Wushu Dragon & Lion Dance Federation.
+He was awarded the title of Pingat Bakti Masyarakat (PBM) during the National Day Award Ceremony in 2007.